 Then the second Level culminated with the death of my mother.
 This in turn corresponded with the "death" of a fledgling female identity (in the unconscious recognition of the feminine side of my own personality).
 And this too was compounded in turn by the complete lack of romance in my life at the time together with growing isolation with respect to the network of personal friends that had earlier helped to foster my social identity.

-The period preceding my mother's death was characterised by a series of psychic occurences of unusual clarity.
+The period preceding my mother's death was characterised by a series of psychic occurrences of unusual clarity.
 I had always recognised a marked psychic capacity in my mother's personality, where she could see events as carrying a very different emotional message from what was conveyed on the surface.
 Indeed I attributed my intuitive capacity directly to this genetic link with my mother.

 My father was then the total opposite in personality, cerebral and unimaginative but completely reliable and trustworthy.

-In outward behaviour, I resembled very much my father, in being seemingly very conformist with a marked commitment to duty.
+In outward behaviour, I resembled very much my father, in being seemingly conformist with a marked commitment to duty.
 So for example I spent the last 25 years in my lecturing job without missing a class.
 It became a little ridiculous however in the end when I developed a bad bout of laryngitis completely losing my voice.
 So determined to keep going, I duly arrived to be left with the considerable difficulty of then communicating that the class could not in fact proceed.
 And I always have striven to ensure that I turn up on time for appointments!.

 However from an interior perspective, I am completely different in being ready to embark on the wildest adventures of the mind and spirit, which I then readily pursue without attention to the considerable difficulties involved.